Pathways to Residence in New Zealand

 • Requires 24 months of work experience in the sector

-Please note: Obtaining a job offer in New Zealand will be a vital component of your immigration process, no matter which of the 3 skilled migrant pathways you choose.
+Please note: If you are migrating through one of the 3 skilled migrant pathways, obtaining a job offer in New Zealand will be a vital component of your immigration process.

 Family-Based Residence Pathways